Willard Motley

+Biography

 Early life and career

-Motley was born and grew up in the Englewood neighborhood, South Side, Chicago, in one of the few African-American families residing there.
-His father was a Pullman porter.
+Motley was born and grew up in the Englewood neighborhood, South Side, Chicago, in one of the few African-American families residing in that neighborhood at the time.
+The family was Catholic.
+His grandfather, Archibald Motley Sr. was a Pullman porter who raised him as a son.
+His grandmother Mary ("Mae") was a homemaker.
 Motley graduated from Lewis-Champlain grammar school, and Englewood High School.
-He is related to the noted artist Archibald Motley, and the two were raised as brothers, although Archibald was in fact Willard's uncle.
-The family was Catholic.
+He and the noted artist Archibald Motley Jr. were raised as brothers, although Archibald was in fact Willard's uncle; Willard's mother, Florence (known as "Flossie") moved to New York City after he was born and left him to be raised by her parents.

-Willard was hired by Robert S. Abbott to write a children's column called "Bud Says" under the pseudonym "Bud Billiken", for the Chicago Defender.

-Willard traveled to New York, California and the western states, earning a living through various menial jobs, as well as by writing for the radio and newspapers.
+When he was 13, Willard was hired by Robert S. Abbott to write a children's column called "Bud Says," under the pen name, "Bud Billiken," for the Chicago Defender.
+Later, Willard traveled to New York, California and the western states, earning a living through various menial jobs, as well as by writing for the radio and newspapers.
+During this period, he served a jail sentence for vagrancy in Cheyenne, Wyoming.
 Returning to Chicago in 1939, he lived near the Maxwell Street Market, which was to figure prominently in his later writing.
 He became associated with Hull House, and helped found the Hull House Magazine, in which some of his fiction appeared.
-In 1940 he wrote for the Works Progress Administration Federal Writers Project along with Richard Wright and Nelson Algren.
+In 1940 he wrote for the Works Progress Administration Federal Writers' Project along with Richard Wright and Nelson Algren.

 In 1947, his first novel, Knock on Any Door, appeared to critical acclaim.
 A work of gritty naturalism, it concerns the life of Nick Romano, an Italian-American altar boy who turns to crime because of poverty and the difficulties of the immigrant experience; it is Romano who says the famous phrase: "Live fast, die young and have a good-looking corpse!"
 It was an immediate hit, selling 47,000 copies during its first three weeks in print.
 In 1949, it was made into a movie starring Humphrey Bogart.
 In response to critics who charged Motley with avoiding issues of race by writing about white characters, Motley said: "My race is the human race."
 His second novel, We Fished All Night (1948), was not hailed as a success, and after it appeared Motley moved to Mexico to start over.
 His third novel, Let No Man Write My Epitaph, picks up the story of Knock on Any Door.
 Columbia Pictures made it into a movie in 1960.
 Ella Fitzgerald's music for the film was released on the album Ella Fitzgerald Sings Songs from the Soundtrack of "Let No Man Write My Epitaph".